Bereavement Counselling in London

 Death can seem very unfair.
 Many people find it difficult to make sense of personal loss.

-Sometimes bereaved people can feel angry.
-This anger is a completely normal part of the grieving process.
-Death can seem cruel and unfair, especially when you feel someone has died before their time or when you had plans for the future together.
-You might feel angry with yourself too, for what you did or did not do.
+It’s natural to feel angry about what has been taken from you – the person who has died and the future you would have had with them.
+You might feel angry with yourself too, for what you did or did not do before they died.
 But perhaps most difficult of all, you might feel angry with the dead person for dying and abandoning you and for the pain you are suffering as a result of their death.

 Grieving can bring on both physical and mental pain which can be overwhelming and frightening.
 Some people are surprised at how painful grieving can be.